0

 Some people find it helps to increase their intake of gamma aminobutyric acid (GABA), a neurotransmitter of the central nervous system (try, for example, PharmaGABA®).

 Aphanizomenon flos-aquae is a type of blue algae long-used by Native Americans, since it grows naturally in Oregon’s Lake Klamath.
-It has attracted scientific attention primarily for its high content of phenylethylamine (PEA), an endogenous neuroamine with proven effects on mood (try our supplement AFA Extract for its mood-boosting benefits) (9).
+It has attracted scientific attention primarily for its high content of phenylethylamine (PEA), an endogenous neuroamine with proven effects on mood (try our supplement Klamath AFA for its mood-boosting benefits) (9).

 Taking exercise is not the only way to trigger the release of the ‘feelgood hormone’, serotonin.
 There’s also a natural serotonin precursor called 5-hydroxytryptophan, or 5-HTP.
 This molecule occurs naturally in an African plant which is now much-prized and is used in traditional medicine : Griffonia simplicifolia (the source of our supplement 5-HTP) (10).